MicrosoftDocs/cpp-docs/docs/cpp/inline-functions-cpp.md

 ---
 # Inline functions (C++)

-The **`inline`** keyword suggests that the compiler substitute the code within the function definition for every instance of a function call.
+The **`inline`** keyword suggests that the compiler substitute the code within the function definition in place of each call to that function.

 In theory, using inline functions can make your program faster because they eliminate the overhead associated with function calls.
 Calling a function requires pushing the return address on the stack, pushing arguments onto the stack, jumping to the function body, and then executing a return instruction when the function finishes.
 This process is eliminated by inlining the function.
-The compiler can optimize functions expanded inline in ways that aren't available for a normal functions.
-A tradeoff is that the overall size of your program can increase.
+The compiler also has different opportunities to optimize functions expanded inline versus those that aren't.
+A tradeoff of inline functions is that the overall size of your program can increase.

-Inline code substitution occurs at the compiler's discretion.
-For example, the compiler won't inline a function if its address is taken or if the compiler decides it is too large to be practical to inline.
+Inline code substitution is done at the compiler's discretion.
+For example, the compiler won't inline a function if its address is taken or if the compiler decides it is too large.

 A function defined in the body of a class declaration is implicitly an inline function.